caoyingkui/CodeChangeMining/Representations of Inserted, Deleted and Moved Statements.md

 There are representations of 22 syntactic types of statements.

-In SCMiner, each statement is represented by a vector with various dimensions.
+In S2Miner, each statement is represented by a vector with various dimensions.
 The following parts of this file is used to decribe the details of these representations.

 Among these representations, there are 3 common features: Type, OP, Parent